AI Screenr

 Try AI Pre-Screening Free

-Pre-screening is the funnel stage between "application received" and "panel loop".
-Its job is narrow: filter out obvious no-fits, confirm basics (experience level, work authorization, must-have skills, salary range), and surface the handful of strong cases the panel should actually spend time on.
-It is not a technical deep-dive.
-It is not a culture round.
-It is a structured 10–20 minute conversation that exists to protect panel capacity downstream.
+Pre-screening is the hiring stage between "application received" and "panel round".
+Its purpose is narrow: filter out candidates who are clearly not a fit, confirm the basics (experience level, work authorization, must-have skills, salary range), and identify the few strong candidates the panel should actually spend time on.
+It is not a deep technical assessment.
+It is not a cultural interview.
+It is a structured 10 to 20 minute conversation whose purpose is to protect the panel's time.

-• Purpose — protect panel capacity, not conduct the interview
+• Purpose — protect panel time, not conduct the full interview

-• Format — async voice AI, same questions every candidate
+• Format — async voice AI, same questions for every candidate

-• Output — scored report + full transcript, ready for the panel to read
+• Output — scored report and full transcript, ready for the panel to read

 Most teams still run pre-screening as a 30-minute recruiter phone screen.
-That is where the stage breaks.
-Pre-screening interview software — purpose-built for exactly this funnel stage — replaces the phone screen with an async voice AI interview that delivers the same signal without the scheduling tax, recruiter fatigue, or inconsistency phone screens carry.
+That is where the stage breaks down.
+Pre-screening interview software is built specifically for this hiring stage.
+It replaces the phone screen with an async voice AI interview that delivers the same signal, without the time cost of scheduling, recruiter fatigue, or inconsistency that phone screens carry.

 Replace one phone screen with AI pre-screening — 3 free interviews →